SonarSource/gh-action-lt-backlog/MoveCardAfterReview/ReadMe.md

 ### `project-number`

-The project number, only required for projects V2.
+The project number when Projects V2 is used.
 [This page](../docs/github.md) explains how this can be obtained.

+The value should remain empty for Projects classic.

 ## Outputs